zty0510/Final_Project/README.md

 An **HTTP request** includes

-- a **request line** - this includes how to forge a connection with the resource (a.k.a. **request method**) including  `GET` and `POST` , which the resources you want to access (signatured by a **URL**), and the HTTP version;
+- a request line - this includes how to forge a connection with the resource (a.k.a. **request method**) including  `GET` and `POST` , which the resources you want to access (signatured by a **URL**), and the HTTP version;
 - **request header fields** - they are basically some key-value pairs indicating information of the request;
 - an empty line;
 - and an optional message body - this is what you need to consider when you want to post something.

 An **HTTP response** includes

 - a status line - this includes HTTP version, **status code** (this indicates the status of the request - is it successful?
 If an error has occurred, was it the problem of the server or the client?), and reason message;
-- response header fields - similar with that of an HTTP request but indicating response information;
+- response header fields - this is similar with that of an HTTP request but indicates response information;
 - an empty line;
-- and an optional message body - its form depends on the value of a key called `Content-Type`  specified in response's response header fields.
+- and an optional message body - its form depends on the value of a key named `Content-Type` , which is specified in response's response header fields.

 An example of **HTTP request** / **response** is given below.